Please pardon our dust. Our team is hard at work standardizing and improving our database content. If you need assistance, please contact us.

 "A truly excellent design-one that is pleasing to the eye, graceful in line and serves a practical function-this will survive the trends and fads of the times and will retain its classic beauty forever."

-Robert Whitley is a studio furniture designer and master craftsman of national reputation.
-Equally well versed in contemporary and antique furniture designs, Whitley is a third-generation craftsman who inherited his skill in cabinetry, knowledge of woods and joinery, and formula for oil finishing from his father and grandfather.
-This same family oil formula has become a signature of sorts for Whitley and can be seen in the majority of his works.
+Robert Whitley was a studio furniture designer and master craftsman of national reputation.
+Equally well versed in contemporary and antique furniture designs, Whitley was a third-generation craftsman who inherited his skill in cabinetry, knowledge of woods and joinery, and formula for oil finishing from his father and grandfather.
+This same family oil formula had become a signature of sorts for Whitley and can be seen in the majority of his works.
 Among his many commissions are a chess set presented by President Richard Nixon to the Soviet Union, now in the collection of The State Hermitage Museum in St. Petersburg, Russia; a recreation of President John F. Kennedy's Oval Office desk for the Kennedy Memorial Library, Boston; and the restoration of several important pieces at Independence Hall, Philadelphia, where he has also served as master conservator.
-His contemporary furniture designs have earned the artist numerous national awards.
+His contemporary furniture designs had earned the artist numerous national awards.
 Whitley's work resides in the Renwick Gallery, Smithsonian Institute, Washington, D.C.; the Museum of Fine Arts, Boston; and the Philadelphia Museum of Art collections, among others.